NeTT-Group/TypeWriter-NeTT-Edition/README.md

 # Typewriter NTT Edition

-A typewriter designed for the NTT group of companies (NetFruit Technologies, TechDreams Innovations, and TouchScreen BlueTooth Machines).
+A vintage typewriter brough to you by NeTT.